 WARWICK, R.I.
 (WPRI) — A family in Warwick who assembles a Christmas light display each year is taking some of their decorations on the road to participate in “Good Night Lights.”

-The event is a local tradition put on by Hasbro Children’s Hospital that residents, police officers and local businesses participate in each year.
-It involves shining a light during every Wednesday in September towards the hospital, and children in the hospital shine lights back in return.
+The event is a local tradition for the children at Hasbro Children’s Hospital in which residents, police officers and local businesses participate each night.
+It involves shining a light towards the hospital at 8:30 p.m. for bedtime, and children in the hospital shine lights back in return.